 Insight platforms that engage consumers through mobile also allow companies to conduct agile research and accelerate the process of getting feedback.

-A few key reasons why mobile-first methods are effective:
+A few key reasons why insight platforms that are mobile-based are effective:

 People respond to mobile messages quickly.
 According to CTIA.org, on average, it takes 90 seconds for someone to respond to a text, compared to 90 minutes for someone to respond to an email.
 This lets companies get qual and quant feedback faster.